TIBCOSoftware/snappydata/docs/reference/configuration_parameters/ssl_enabled.md

 ## Description

 Used for configuring SSL encryption between SnappyData members.
 Boolean indicates whether to use SSL for member connections.
-A true setting requires the use of locators.
-This attribute must be consistent across the distributed system.
+The default is set to false.
+To enable the SSL encryption, you must set it to true.
+This attribute must be consistent across the distributed system members.

 ## Default Value